Hair Labs · Science Series

 Oxidative stress, signalling failure and greying.

-In the 2020 study, the team simply treated these mice as a living timeline of greying [Ref 3].
+In the 2020 study, the team treated these mice as a living timeline of greying [Ref 3].
 They kept groups of ordinary mice and groups of RET-mice and followed them from youth into old age.
 At key ages, they plucked small samples of trunk hair and counted 100 hairs per mouse, classifying each one as dark or grey to calculate how the proportion of grey hairs changed over time.
 They also took small skin samples so they could later compare what was happening inside dark versus grey follicles.
-This step-by-step tracking of hair colour and follicle structure, across many ages and in both normal and RET-mice, is the backbone of the model.
+This step-by-step tracking of hair colour and follicle structure, across many ages and in both normal and RET-mice, is the backbone of the model; the next question is what they found when they started looking inside those follicles.

 Luteolin and greying mice.